 “No” is an important word.
 However, if you use it too frequently, your child will not respond.
-If he hears it only a few times a day, he will be more likely to pay attention.
+If they hear it only a few times a day, they will be more likely to pay attention.

 Decide what limits are most important to you.
 Be consistent.
 It is very confusing to a child when a behaviour is okay one day and not the next.